ziqizhang/jate/README.md

 * **If you are using JATE for your research, business, or simply doing anything that you were not able to without it, please share your use case with us.** This will help us make a compelling case to apply for fundings from various institutions to support the development and maintenance of JATE.
 * **If you have an innovative idea that can benefit from the usage or further development of JATE, we are keen to discuss it with you.** This will help us apply together for fundings to support activities that capitalise on innovation (due to the nature of these funding sources, innovation is the key).

-Therefore, please support us by sharing your stories and ideas on this [issue] (https://github.com/ziqizhang/jate/issues/42) or by [email] (mailto:ziqi.zhang@sheffield.ac.uk).
+Therefore, please support us by sharing your stories and ideas on this [issue] or by [email].
 Your continued support is the only power to drive JATE further!

 Thank you for reading this message.